Research Lab Manager

-Hassan is a 3rd year studying Psychology and Communications at UCD.
+Hassan is a rising 4th year studying Psychology and Communications at UCD.
 His research interests and professional goals sit at the intersection of family law, counseling, and public relations.
 For example, he is interested in how the coping mechanisms children use in response to trauma shape their subsequent relationships, especially with non-nuclear family members.
 Hassan has also worked with the Dynamic Interactions in Cognition and Emotion Laboratory, was a Marketing Assistant for Marble Mosaic, and served as the Recruitment & Retention Coordinator of the Cleftomaniacs A Cappella group.
 He enjoys writing screenplays and performing poetry.

-Kealani is a 4th year at UCD majoring in Psychology, with a minor in Sociology.
+Kealani graduated from UCD in Spring 2018 with a BA in Psychology, and a minor in Sociology.
 She is passionate about mental health advocacy, and plans to pursue an MSW or MFT post-graduation.
 Kealani is specifically interested in how relationship dynamics influence our well-being and sense of self -- especially for marginalized or minority groups.
 She is currently the Holistic Retention Coordinator for American Indian Recruitment and Retention, and is directing an Indigenous day for Mental Health Awareness Month.
 She also works with the Students Against Suicide organization, and is a board member for the Davis Aggie Lions Club.

-Veronica is a 4th year at UCD majoring in Psychology, with a minor in Chicana/o Studies.
+Veronica graduated from UCD in Spring 2018 with a BA in Psychology, and a minor in Chicana/o Studies.
 She is interested in using principles of social psychology to better understand the relationship between clinicians and clients.
 For example, she is interested in exploring what factors shape the healthy formation and maintenance of clinical relationships, and what types of variables lead to their eventual dissolution.
 She plans to pursue an MFT and would like to specialize in working with marginalized communities.
 Veronica has also worked as a research assistant in the Personality and Self Knowledge Laboratory, has worked with the Davis Bridge Program, and contributed to the UC Davis Mental Health Initiative.